Mohini (2018 film): Plot

 Mohini was an architect working for a construction company owned by KVR in London.
-She finds out about the child sacrifice rituals (Narabali) that KVR believes in and goes on to rescue children from a child trafficking gang owned by KVR.
+She found out about the child sacrifice rituals (narabali) that KVR believes in and goes on to rescue children from a child trafficking gang owned by KVR.
 KVR and the gang are arrested, but they get released because of KVR's political influence.
-KVR and his men then capture Mohini, kill her, and throw her body into the Thames River.
+KVR and his men then capture Mohini, kill her, and throw her body into the Thames.
 Now that she has found a doppelgänger in Vaishnavi, Mohini returns for revenge.
 She goes after Vicky/KVR and kills him, but not before telling that all of his generation will be killed by her, and that includes Sandeep.
 Menaka, KVR's wife, learns of this and tries to protect Sandeep from Mohini with the help of a Buddhist monk.
 She also contacts Mohini's mother, who agrees to help with the rituals that they are performing.
 The monk tells that in addition to the rituals, either Vaishnavi's body must be destroyed or a human sacrifice has to be done to appease Mohini.

 Meanwhile, when Sandeep and Vaishnavi move into their new home, Vaishnavi sees a picture of Vicky/KVR whom Mohini had killed.
 This triggers Mohini's anger and tries to kill Sandeep and chases him into a church.
 Mohini taunts Sandeep that she will kill Vaishnavi.
 The monk calls Sandeep and tells him that there is a waterfall behind the church which makes the water holy.
 Sandeep tries to swim through the river to reach the monastery, where his mother, the priest, Cotton, Madhu, Ganesh and Balki are waiting, but Mohini cannot follow him through the river and can only run on dry land.
 When the two reach, They all prevent Mohini from attacking Sandeep and try to save Vaishnavi from dying in the process.
 Mohini's mother finds that because of her daughter's vengeance, two innocent lives will be lost.
-She realizes that Mohini's spirit needs just one human life in order to be satisfied, so she kills herself and offers as a sacrifice to Mohini in front of the Goddess.
+She realises that Mohini's spirit needs just one human life in order to be satisfied, so she kills herself and offers as a sacrifice to Mohini in front of the Goddess.
 Mohini's spirit is finally at peace and leaves Vaishnavi and Sandeep alone.